reidiens/collatz-conjecture-finder/README.md

 ## How To Use:
 Like I said, this program is very basic.
 You have to compile it yourself.
-I'm not entirely sure how this is done on a Windows devic but if you use GCC, it's pretty easy:
+I'm not entirely sure how this is done on a Windows device but if you use GCC, it's pretty easy:

 First, in a terminal, navigate to the folder where you downloaded to using the `ls` command or its equivalent.